 The Give Back Yoga Foundation prohibits discrimination in employment, educational programs, and activities on the basis of race, national origin, color, creed, religion, sex, age, disability, veteran status, sexual orientation, gender identity, or associational preference.
 Give Back Yoga also affirms its commitment to providing equal opportunities and equal access to all Give Back Yoga Foundation events and resources.

 Beryl Bender Birch, world renowned yoga teacher and author of Power Yoga, Beyond Power Yoga, and Boomer Yoga has been an avid student of yoga and the study of consciousness since l971.
 With degrees in English and philosophy, Beryl has traveled extensively in India and has been teaching classical yoga and Vedantic and Buddhist philosophy for 38 years.
-She began training yoga teachers as “spiritual revolutionaries” in l980 and was only one of seven American women named by Yoga Journal in its “Innovators Shaping Yoga Today” issue.
-She is the director-founder of The Hard & The Soft Yoga Institute and The Give Back Yoga Foundation.x close
+She began training yoga teachers as “spiritual revolutionaries” in 1980 and was only one of seven American women named by Yoga Journal in its “Innovators Shaping Yoga Today” issue.
+She is the director-founder of The Hard & The Soft Yoga Institute and co-founder of The Give Back Yoga Foundation.x close

 Rob Schware, PhD, heads the Give Back Yoga Foundation and the Yoga Service Council, and writes for The Huffington Post Blog.
 Rob brought his two decades of management experience with the World Bank to help grow the yoga service movement as a second career.
 He wanted to combine his development and project management expertise in over 30 countries – including India, Indonesia, Turkey, Rwanda and Palestine – with his passion for yoga, by forming an organization whose mission it is to bring yoga to underserved populations.